dstreamsai/AutoML/README.md

 Run Docker Quick Terminal (run Docker-Toolbox or Docker-Desktop) as Administrator and wait until the Docker engine is ready.

 **Note:**
 Running of the PowerShell scripts is deprecated by Windows Security Policy by default.
-So run PowerShell.exe as administrator and execute the scripts
+So run PowerShell.exe as administrator and execute the scripts.

 Open PowerShell.exe as Administrator.
 Change directory to the cloned repository path (e.g. C:\Docker\alex):